api3dao/vitepress-docs/docs/reference/ois/next/processing.md

 the work flow Airnode uses:

 1. Run `preProcessingSpecificationV2`
-2. Airnode calls requested OIS endpoint
+2. Airnode calls requested OIS endpoint (unless the API call is skipped)
 3. Run `postProcessingSpecificationV2`
-4. Airnode encodes the response values defined by reservedParameters
+4. Airnode encodes the response values defined by `reservedParameters`

 The processing schema is the same for both [`preProcessingSpecificationV2`](/reference/ois/next/specification.md#_5-11-preprocessingspecificationv2)